jamessewell/prague_p2d2_2022_pgx/README.md

 > However, the prospect of creating a performant aggregate function in C, along with a potential of being the long-term maintainer of a new function, can be a high barrier for many would-be contributors.
 >
 > But there’s great news!
 Not only does PGX help with creating, testing and deploying aggregates using Rust, it’s easy enough for me to fit the adventure of addressing one GitHub user’s call for help into 25 minutes.

+This repo describes the Rust demo extension which I used in the talk, which reports the timestamp at which the first element of a max aggregate occured.

+It was asked for by a Timescale user here: https://github.com/timescale/timescaledb/issues/3764

 ## Setup